-101 ENGINE BLOCK WORK PRACTICES, TOOLS, AND SAFETY (30/0/2.0)
+101 ENGINE BLOCK ENGINE WORK PRACTICES, TOOLS, AND SAFETY (15/15/1.5)

-The student will gain a general introduction to the industry work environment including customer relations, work orders, build sheets, and parts acquisition.
-The student will be introduced to the use of precision measurement and specialized, as well as, basic hand tools required will also be covered.
-Special emphasis is placed on both personal and shop safety due to the nature of potentially hazardous equipment.
+The student will gain a general introduction to the industry work environment including customer relations, work orders, build sheets, and block parts acquisition.
+The student will be introduced to the use of precision measurement and the required specialized, as well as basic hand tools.
+Special emphasis is placed on personal and shop safety due to the nature of potentially hazardous equipment.
+Outside-the-classroom work is required.
 This course includes an average of 7.5 hours of outside the classroom work.